samasthiti/samasthiti/_threeddesigns/ronak-jain-ji.md

 ---
 **FACADE ELEVATION:**

 The Rowhouse is of dimension 20 feet by 50 feet which is ground, first floor, and terrace floor having tower room only.
-The house was designed in modern style at a budget of 2,25,000/-.The Corner elevation contains a balcony having a glass railing.
+The house elevation was designed in modern style at a budget of 2,25,000/-.The Corner elevation contains a balcony having a glass railing.
 The material used on both sides of Brick cladding and Wooden tile cladding, Ms parabola on top enhances the beauty of the house and gives it a look of G+2.

 **Plot size -** 20 Feet x 50 Feet